 The Apprenticeship Skilled Trades Program gives journey-level tradespeople the opportunity to receive general education while developing managerial and technical skills needed to advance in their careers.
 Program participants are typically attempting to move from entry-level work into management; many companies require managers to have a degree above a high school diploma.
 The AST program allows students to earn a degree without repeating the trade classes they are already proficient in.
 Instead, a large portion of the coursework will take place as part of a federally-approved apprenticeship program.
-The Laborer Leadership Apprenticeship Program refines experienced construction laborers’ skills while growing their business and management skills.
+The Apprentice Leadership Program refines experienced construction laborers’ skills while growing their business and management skills.
 Credit for the apprenticeship hours will be given based on examination results.

 *Costs are estimates and are subject to change.
 Please visit the tuition and fees details page for precise details or call 417-447-7500.
 Degree time/credits vary with students' enrollment and course completion.
 Graduation retention varies by case.
 For program enrollment, retention, exam/certification, and employment rates visit Student Outcomes/Student Right-to-Know.
 Salary information is provided by the U.S. Bureau of Labor Statistics.
 Some careers on this list may require additional education and training.
 For program-specific accreditation visit OTC Accreditation.